antmorr/awesome-tools-for-junior-developers/README.md

 - [JavaScript Advanced Tutorial by HTML Dog](http://htmldog.com/guides/javascript/advanced/) - Advanced JS tutorial
 - [Intro to Computer Science in JavaScript](https://codehs.com/info/curriculum/introjs)- Use the curriculum structure to guide your own learning
 - [Codepip](https://codepip.com/)- A collection of free games to learn coding concepts.
 Definitely a must try if you love games and code!
+- [Linx](https://linx.software/build-and-deploy-api/)- A development platform to build and host APIs without the need for code, frameworks or infrastructure.

 ### Paid

 - [Egghead.io](https://egghead.io/)- A Mix of free and paid courses for Front End Frameworks and Javascript.